 - And concrete movement in social and geographical space.

-It was first by means of publication that America declared to the world its identity as a nation and trough an effect of discourse that she defined proclaimed and projected its past, its present and its future.
+It was first by means of publication that America declared to the world its identity as a nation and through an effect of discourse that she defined proclaimed and projected its past, its present, and its future.

 Realizing the vision: the image of the future played out in the New World

-Their destination, both spiritual and geographical is America, the new Israel that marks the beginning of the millenium.
-In this context, it’s also important to add that the millenium utopianism of the Puritans goes hand in hand with their political and religious beliefs.
+Their destination, both spiritual and geographical is America, the new Israel that marks the beginning of the millennium.
+In this context, it’s also important to add that the millennium utopianism of the Puritans goes hand in hand with their political and religious beliefs.

-From the Declaration of Independence to the notion of the Manifest Destiny (John L. O’Sullivan) to the New Frontier (John F. Kennedy), the USA has always seen its confrontation with the future as a sort of battle of the wilderness: the nation’s representation of itself reminds us of the Puritans and their imaginary vision of the New World: the vision of a nation in danger, of a plantation facing a complex and hostile environment, of a unified community gaining strength from the challengers of its environment.
-Throughout this vision, we found three fundamental elements of American identity:
+From the Declaration of Independence to the notion of the Manifest Destiny (John L. O’Sullivan) to the New Frontier (John F. Kennedy), the USA has always seen its confrontation with the future as a sort of battle of the wilderness: the nation’s representation of itself reminds us of the Puritans and their imaginary vision of the New World: the vision of a nation in danger, of a plantation facing a complex and hostile environment, of a unified community gaining strength from the challenges of its environment.

 - The imaginary projection of nature as the scene of an especially American self.